 Policy Impact Evaluation Research Initiative (PIERI)

-Providing training, support and mentoring for local researchers to conduct rigorous impact evaluations of social policies/programs on targeted populations in developing countries.
+Research supported under the PEP-PIERI program uses experimental approaches to conduct rigorous impact evaluations of social policies/programs on targeted populations in developing countries.

-The resulting assessments provide scientifically-sound empirical evidence to inform program managers, donors, policymakers and civil society on program effectiveness, budget use and ways to improve the design of future interventions.
+Results from PEP experimental impact evaluation projects provide scientifically-sound empirical evidence to inform program managers, donors, policymakers and civil society on program effectiveness, budget use and ways to improve the design of future interventions.

-- inform decision-makers, donors and taxpayers on the realization of expected benefits
+- Inform decisionmakers, donors and taxpayers on the realization of expected benefits

-- help improve and assist in program design and implementation
+- Help improve and assist in program design and implementation

-- foster accountability of implementation processes
+- Foster accountability of implementation processes

-- generate political support for continuation or expansion of programs, both within and beyond national boundaries (public good value)
+- Generate political support for continuation or expansion of programs, both within and beyond national boundaries (public good value)

 In addition, through the global infrastructure of PEP, the PIERI program also encourages comparative analyses between researchers from around the world, and especially in developing countries of Africa, Asia and Latin America, to compare methods, tools, findings and experience of impact evaluation projects.

-- On eligibility rules and the target population
+- Eligibility rules and the target population

 - Program coordinator: Maria Laura Alzua